 - Information about faculty and other instructional personnel is on our website.

 - Information related to academic planning and improvement can be found on our website or by reaching out to one of the Learning Specialist listed on the website.

 - Information about ICOM’s transfer policy is on our admissions requirements webpage.

 - Information about ICOM’s Articulation Agreements are listed on our admissions webpage.

-Accreditation of Institution – The Idaho College of Osteopathic Medicine (ICOM) received pre-accreditation status from the Commission on Osteopathic College Accreditation (COCA) on December 14th, 2017.
+Accreditation of Institution – The Idaho College of Osteopathic Medicine (ICOM) received full accreditation status from the Commission on Osteopathic College Accreditation (COCA) in May of 2022.